 When they’re not doing acrobatics, scrapping or falling asleep, the Widgets spend their time sabotaging Scott and Amanda’s quest.
 They deliberately hide the first Veeton, then they steal it, then things get a bit Blair Witch when they destroy the gang’s only map.
 It only adds insult to injury when we find out that the Widgets, unlike the Pelamots, actually know how to read.
 With Rodey translating, one of those little furry guys could have read the Veetacore Keepers’ book without having abducted those kids from that playground, saving everyone a lot of bother.
 Ultimately though, the Widgets do save Scott’s life with an improvised parachute which wipes the slate clean.

 The Widgets are a technologically advanced people.
 Well, they have a telescope.
 It doesn’t quite match up to the Pelamots’ tech capability though.
 In addition to the Veetacore, those guys have customised portable videophones that get reception up mountains and inside trees.
 It’s on one of these devices that Through The Dragon’s Eye pulls off a particularly chilling cliff-hanger at the end of episode four, showing Doris, frozen in terror with a shadow cast on her face…

 “No-one else can face Charn and live.
 Only Gorwen has a chance”

-Revisiting the character as an adult, Charn’s campier qualities preclude any real terror.
-When you realise that a scarf pattern led to his downfall, it’s hard to take him all that seriously as a villain.
+Revisiting the character as an adult, Charn’s campier qualities do preclude any real terror.
+And when you realise that a scarf pattern led to his downfall, it’s also hard to take him all that seriously as a villain.